Cecillie1986/hello-world/README.md

 # hello-world
 hello-world project
-Hi I am learning how to use GitHUb for my job
+Am learning how to use GitHUb for my job